chihoxtra/dqn_ms_pacman/README.md

-# DQN with Prioritized Experience Replay, Dual and Double Network on Atari Ms Pacman
+## DQN with Prioritized Experience Replay, Dual and Double Network on Atari Ms Pacman

 <p align="center"><a href="https://gym.openai.com/envs/MsPacman-v0/">
  <img width="342" height="450" src="https://github.com/chihoxtra/dqn_ms_pacman/blob/master/mspacman.png"></a>
 </p>

-This repository contains material related to Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.

-## Table of Contents
+#### Project Summary

+This repository summarized humble learning experience on using a deep Q network to train an agent to play the classic atari Ms Pacman game.
+This project used the following techniques:
+* Prioritized Experience Replay
+* Double DQN
+* Dual Network

+#### About OpenAI Ms Pacman

+[Open AI](https://gym.openai.com/envs/#classic_control) provides many interesting environments for developers to work on: Ms Pacman is one of them.
+There are 2 versions of Ms Pacman environments:
+* provide the ram status (1 dimensional array) as observations
+* provide the raw screenshot (210 x 160 x 3) as observations
+This project used the second environment.

 ### Tutorials